hunterdev014/Scalable-Cross-Platform-App/README.md

   - *The best test setup:* Automatically guarantee code quality and non-breaking changes.
 (Seen a react app with 99% test coverage before?)
   - *Native web app:* Your app's new home?
-The homescreen of your users' phones.
+The home screen of your users' phones.
   - *The fastest fonts:* Say goodbye to vacant text.
   - *Stay fast*: Profile your app's performance from the comfort of your command line!